Skip to content

 Additionally, while a driver’s employer may be vicariously liable for the costs of the accident, the employee may still be able to make claims for personal injury to compensate for the damage they have suffered.

-At BPC personal injury Lawyers, we are award-winning Sydney worker compensation claim specialists with many years’ experience representing clients in matters such as claims arising from accidents occurring while driving a vehicle for work.
+At Compensation Lawyers Sydney, we are award-winning Sydney worker compensation claim specialists with many years’ experience representing clients in matters such as claims arising from accidents occurring while driving a vehicle for work.
 Call us for an initial consultation and more information if anything in this post reflects your circumstances.